Public decision list college of mayor and Alderman May 6, 2020

 7. Administrative planning 2nd quarter 2020 et seq. / Hans Gaillard

-Periodically, the College of B&W sets the administrative schedule.
-It indicates
+Periodically, the College of B&W adopts the administrative schedule.
+This identifies

-which topics and proposals will be discussed in council committees and the
+which topics and proposals will be considered by the council committees and the

 City Council in the coming quarters.
 Once adopted, the summaries are placed on the agenda for the May 2020 committee meetings.

-1. adopt the administrative planning for the second quarter 2020 and beyond;
+1. to adopt the administrative planning for the second quarter 2020 and beyond;

-2. to submit these schedules to the council committees for information.
+2. to submit this planning to the council committees for information.

 8. IJssellaan development site; additional opinion contribution. / John Frenken

-faced with the pfas issue.
+faced the pfas issue.
 There is excess soil to be disposed of.

 Because the pfas values are exceeded, this must be done at additional cost.
 The